Implications of $A_4$ modular symmetry on Neutrino mass, Mixing and Leptogenesis with Linear Seesaw: Leptogenesis

 Assuming a maximal mixing, we can have

-Henceforth, the interaction Lagrangian in Eq.(\ref{Eq:yuk-MD}) can be modified and written in the new basis.
-The mass eigenvalues for the new states $N^+$ and $N^-$ can be obtained by diagonalizing the block diagonal form of heavy fermion masses $\frac{M_R}{2} + M_{RS}$ and $\frac{M_R}{2} - M_{RS}$.
-The Dirac terms are now modified as { { }} Analogously, the pseudo-Dirac interaction term (\ref{Eq:yuk-LS}) becomes { { }} Thus, the block-diagonal matrix for the heavy fermions can be written as following
+Thus, the interaction Lagrangian in Eqn.(\ref{Eq:yuk-MD}) can be written in the new basis $N_i^\pm$ as { { }} Analogously, the pseudo-Dirac interaction term Eqn. (\ref{Eq:yuk-LS}) becomes { { }} The mass eigenvalues for the new states $N^+$ and $N^-$ can be obtained by diagonalizing the block diagonal form of heavy superfield masses, expressed as